murphycj/AGFusion/README.md

 ### Plotting wild-type protein and exon structure

-You can additionally plot the wild-type proteins for each gene with --WT flag.
+You can additionally plot the wild-type proteins and exon structures for each gene with --WT flag.

 ```
 agfusion annotate \